Why I think blogging is in it for the long haul..

-There has been so much going round social media for months and months about how Instagram is "taking over" from blogging and how blogging is taking a backseat.
-As much as Instagram may be favoured for most people and how brands tend to prioritise it for advertising campaigns, I donβt think blogging is ever going to disappear like people think it will.
+There has been so much going round social media for months about how Instagram is taking over from blogging and how blogs are taking a backseat.
+As much as Instagram may be favoured for most people, I don’t think blogging is ever going to disappear like people think it will.
 Look at it this way, will news articles ever die out?
-I doubt it, because people are nosy and want to know whatβs going on in the world - why is it any different with the blogging industry?
-Blogs are a personal space, of course people will read what's going on in your life or your personal views on certain topics.
-You just donβt get the same amount of detail and thought from an Instagram post as you do on a blog.
-Now donβt get me wrong, I absolutely love Instagram - in fact you could say Iβm a little obsessed... itβs my favourite social platform, and my largest.
-I post on my stories pretty much every single day and I try to upload a new post at least once a day.
-But my blog is my own platform, and thatβs something I refuse to give up and throw away.
-Today Iβm going to explain the reasons why I donβt think blogging will die out.
-This is obviously just my opinion on the matter and I could be entirely wrong, it could.
-But hereβs why I think it wonβt.
+Now don’t get me wrong, I absolutely love Instagram – it’s my favourite social platform, I post on my stories pretty much every single day and I try to upload a new post at least once a day.
+But, my blog is my own platform, and that’s something I refuse to give up and throw away.
+Today I’m going to explain the reasons why I don’t think blogging will die out.
+This is obviously just my opinion and I could be entirely wrong, but here’s why I think blogging isn’t going anywhere.

 Social media comes & goes

-If you remember how popular platforms such as myspace and piczo were, they're well and truly in history now.
-I mean we can all say we can't see it happening but Instagram could just as easily blend into our past too.
+If you remember how popular platforms such as MySpace and Piczo were, they’re well and truly in history now.
+I mean we can all say we can’t see it happening but Instagram could just as easily blend into our past too.
 I see people boycotting Instagram all the time because of the algorithm and how hard it is to get your posts seen by people that are already following you.
 Yes, it still has billions of users, but one day everyone might get fed up.
-What never comes & goes is google, and just the web in general.
-Blogs are a personal website so essentially they are never going to disappear unless you let them, you know?
-Imagine if the web disappeared, it's just extremelyyy unlikely.
-It's like phones becoming a thing of the past!
-It's the way of today, if it did disappear, along with it online shopping, the news and millions of people's businesses would go too.
-What would we even do without it now that we have it?
-Apps come and go, I think it's safe to say the web is here to stay.
+What never comes & goes is google, and the web in general.
+Blogs are a personal website so essentially they are never going to disappear unless you let them.
+Apps come and go, I think it’s safe to say the web is here to stay.

 There’s less pressure

-On social platforms we rely on followers and likes, and on blogs, sure we like to rack in the views and the comments - but there isn't that pressure that social media has.
-I feel like you are much more 'free' to post whatever the hell you want on a blog and you can just write and share photos to your hearts content.
-I know that when I put out a blog post, I'm not constantly checking it for views or comments like I do with Instagram!
-With blogging, it really is more of a passionate thing I think.
-I do of course love using instagram, I love curating my grid and posting photos that I've planned, but the passion that I have for my blog is just so different.
-This is my space, I design it from scratch and choose how I want it to look - I upload anything I choose without it being the 'in thing' and I definitely don't feel pressured to upload everyday too.
-I take my time with it and put out the best quality content rather than just having a 'filler' post just so I've uploaded something that day.
+On social platforms we rely on followers and likes, and on blogs, there isn’t that pressure that social media has.
+I feel like you are much more ‘free’ to post whatever you want on a blog and you can just write and share photos to your hearts content.
+I know that when I put out a blog post, I’m not constantly checking it for views or comments like I do with Instagram.
+This is my space, I design it from scratch and choose how I want it to look – I upload anything I choose without it being the ‘in thing’ and I definitely don’t feel pressured to upload everyday too.
+I take my time with it and put out the best quality content rather than just having a ‘filler’ post just so I’ve uploaded something that day.

 Filed in google

 How often do you google search for a product review, or swatches of a product you want to buy?
 I do it multiple times a week!
 Can you do that on Instagram?
-The answer is no. Can you search your favourite influencers Instagram to see if theyβve done a post on a foundation or a lipstick youβre interested in?
+The answer is no. Can you search your favourite influencers Instagram to see if they’ve done a post on a foundation or a lipstick you’re interested in?
 No, but on a blog you can!
-There's so many benefits to a blog that you just don't get on platforms like Instagram.
-If a brand pays you to promote their latest eyeshadow palette, it's disappeared into an oblivion of posts within a couple of weeks, whereas on a blog your review is on google for anyone to easily find.
+There’s so many benefits to a blog that you just don’t get on platforms like Instagram.
+If a brand pays you to promote their latest eyeshadow palette, it’s disappeared into an oblivion of posts within a couple of weeks, whereas on a blog your review is on google for anyone to easily find.
 Some of my posts from years ago still come up on the first page of google when certain keywords are searched.
-My instagram content from years ago never sees the light of day!
-If you put your all into your content like I do then it's pretty crap to think about it just being pushed into a void really isn't it?
-I love having the photos and content that I'm proud of on my blog where it's still easily found.
-You also have the ability to constantly promote your blog content on platforms such as twitter and facebook, I get constant views on older posts from doing this too!
+My instagram content from years ago never sees the light of day.
 Blogs are so much more valuable for long-term marketing.

 It’s not as fast paced but that’s not a bad thing?

 People love Instagram because of how fast paced it is.
-It's so easy to have a quick scroll of some photos or stories on your break from work or whilst you're sat eating dinner.
-But just look at how popular reading still is, it's essentially a shorter form of reading a book.
-I personally don't ever find the time to sit and read a book, as much as I'd love to.
-I've tried and I just can't find that sort of time.
-However, I will often sit down once a week and have the biggest blog reading sesh because on average, it only takes a couple of minutes to read a blog post and you can get through so many different blogs and topics within half an hour.
-It's so refreshing to sit and read things written by people you can relate to, and read in-depth product reviews, just all the things you can't get from a quick Instagram caption or a tweet.
+It’s so easy to have a quick scroll of some photos or stories on your break from work or whilst you’re sat eating dinner.
+But just look at how popular reading still is, it’s essentially a shorter form of reading a book.
+It’s so refreshing to sit and read things written by people you can relate to, and read in-depth product reviews, just all the things you can’t get from a quick Instagram caption or a tweet.

 It’s proven that we have no control over our social platforms